Frequently Asked Questions

 Where is PMG located?

-PMG is headquartered in Sarasota, Florida, and is located within a secure 6.000-square-meter purpose-built facility.
-PMG also has submission offices in Munich, Germany; Hong Kong; Shanghai, China; Guangzhou, China; Seoul, Korea; and Singapore.
+PMG is headquartered in Sarasota, Florida, in a 6.000-square-meter purpose-built facility.
+It also has a 1.500-square-meter purpose-built facility in Shanghai, China, and Official Submission Centers in Munich, Germany; Hong Kong, Shanghai, Beijing, Guangzhou and Xi'an, China; Seoul, Korea; Singapore; IJsselstein, the Netherlands; and Tokyo, Japan.

 How do I contact PMG?